Skip to content

 File an insurance claim

-Enroll in the Lahaina Homeowner Recovery Program to receive a property survey at no cost through the Lahaina Homeowner Recovery Program, funded by the Maui Strong Fund of the Hawai‘i Community Foundation.
+Enroll in the Lahaina Homeowner Recovery Program to receive a property survey through the Lahaina Homeowner Recovery Program, partnered with the Maui Strong Fund of the Hawai‘i Community Foundation.

 Need more resources